-The digital recordings are named following a standard naming convention: field center letter, staff ID, PPT ID, date (in YYYY-MM-DD format), and the interview component as described in the previous section and shown here: W406\W282829\2017-10-23\Component OR FORM CODES.
 Use Component name for audio recordings other than neurocognitive/neurologic.
 Use the FORM CODES in the naming when uploading neurocognitive/neurologic.
-For the special case when staff are uploading the neurocognitive recording and documents, where the recording includes all testing (ESU, MMSE, and neurocognitive) at the same time, the code 'neurocog' may be used in the filename.
-Similarly, when staff are uploading the NPI and CDI recordings with the paper CDS at the same time, the code 'neurologic' may be used.
+For the special case when staff are uploading the neurocognitive recording and documents, where the recording includes all testing (ESU, MMSE, and neurocognitive) at the same time, the code 'NCG' may be used in the filename.
+Similarly, when staff are uploading the NPI and CDI recordings with the paper CDS at the same time, the code 'NEU' may be used.